Gina H. Kim Paralegal Provides Services Focusing Upon a Variety Cases

 McIntyre Estate v.
 Ontario, 2001 CanLII 7972 (ON CA)

 Accordingly, it is common that particular judges will hear civil law cases, other judges hear family law cases, and other judges hear criminal cases, etc. Similarly, legal practitioners will focus upon specific areas of law for the types of cases that are handled.
-Of course, it is true that every case has a unique factual situation; however, the law and justice system, developed over hundreds of years, now involves few cases where the legal issues are a 'first'; and accordingly, relevant law containing the fundamentals and principles for most circumstances will exist.
+While all cases will involve unique facts, after hundreds of years of development of the law and justice system, few cases are truly novel and various fundamental basics of the law will likely exist and apply to a specific situation.